-- 66. The UKSC's last six sets of accounts demonstrate that proper financial systems and controls are in place with clear accountability for all funding and services and that efficiency and value for money are being delivered from the resources consumed through the UKSC's improved facilities (and its co-location with the JCPC).
-The aim is that this will continue in 2017 2018.
-We will also continue in 2017 2018 with regular audits which form part of a rolling three year programme we agree with our Internal Auditors (the Government Internal Audit Agency), whom we employ on an agency basis to carry out audits for us). - 67.
-We will therefore also endeavour to ensure that there continue to be no adverse National Audit Office (NAO) comments on the annual accounts, which both our internal auditors and the NAO examine; and that these and the Annual Report are produced and published before the summer Parliamentary Recess. - 68.
-Details of Justices and Senior Management remuneration will be published in the Annual Report together with the details of Justices' expenses, which will also continue to be published annually on the UKSC website.
+63. All the UKSC's annual accounts since 2010 have demonstrated that appropriate financial systems and controls are in place with clear accountability for all funding and services.
+Efficiency and value for money are being delivered from the resources consumed through the UKSC's improved facilities (and its co-location with the JCPC).
+The aim is that this will continue in 2018 - 2019.
+We will also continue in 2018 - 2019 with regular audits which form part of a rolling three-year programme.
+This programme is agreed with our Internal Auditors (the Government Internal Audit Agency), whom we employ on an agency basis to conduct audits for us.

+64. We will also endeavour to ensure that there continue to be no adverse National Audit Office (NAO) comments on the annual accounts.
+NAO are the UKSCs' external auditors and base their assurance upon some of the work conducted by the internal auditors.
+The Annual Report and Accounts (ARA) are produced and published before the summer Parliamentary Recess.

+65. Details of Justices' and Senior Management's remuneration will be published in the ARA together with the details of Justices' expenses.
+These are also published annually on the UKSC website.